sagea/deno-first-look/readme.md

 - denon: denon.json global vs script level permissions is nice

 #### Things that are "🤨"
-- (src/eyebrow-raise/) Relative pathing for file system methods appear to be based on the execution path not the location of the file calling the method.
+- (src/eyebrow-raise/file-system-relative-pathing-root) Relative pathing for file system methods seem to be based on the execution path not the location of the file calling the method.